ZipCodeCore/FinalProjects-Hosting/Notes.md

 With docker, you cannot have two MySQLs both running on default port 3306.
 So we assigned all the MySQL and Postgres servers a different port so they wouldn't collide.
 All the student's projects had to change the PORT for the DB _everywhere in their project source._
-(Not just the ports in the app.ini files in the jhipster projects.
-This was counter-intuitive, but `app.ini` was not enough.)
+(Not just the ports in the app.yml files in the jhipster projects.
+This was counter-intuitive, but `app.yml` was not enough.)

 ## Student-Group access